0cjs/sedoc/ee/6502/README.md

   filler byte unless your assembler does this automatically.
 Or consider an `INT n` macro that inserts _n_ after `BRK` as a param to the IRQ routine.
-[Wilson Mines][wmint2.2] has a good discussion of how to write interrupt routines to use the second byte, and the Apple II BIOS IRQ routine at `$FA86` ([Apple II Reference Manual][a2ref] p.
-81) demonstrates how to do a `BRK` vs. IRQ check.
+[Wilson Mines][wmint2.2] has a good discussion of how to write interrupt routines to use the second byte, and both the Apple II BIOS IRQ routine at `$FA86` ([Apple II Reference Manual][a2ref] p.
+81) and the [MCS6500 Microcomputer Family Programming Manual][pm1976] (p.144) demonstrate how to do a `BRK` vs. IRQ check.
 - Stack-relative addressing can be done with `TSX`, `LDA 1aa,X`.
   Described in [Wilson Mines][wmint2.2].
 - Unconditional relative branch (relocatable): `CLC`, `BCC addr`.
 Same